mdelapenya/lpn/README.md

   - If no tag is provided, then it will use current date as tag, i.e. `20180214`.
 - It downloads the Docker image to the local engine.
 - It checks whether the Docker container this tool spins up is running.
 In that case, the tool deletes it.
-- It spins up a Docker container, using port 8080 for Tomcat, and 11311 for OSGi console.
+- It spins up a Docker container, using the port configured for Tomcat, and 11311 for OSGi console.
 The name of the container will be `liferay-portal-nightly`.
 Once started, please open a web browser in [https://localhost:8080](http://localhost:8080) to check the portal.

 ### version